Peter Galbusera

 Extra activities

-• Subject editor (Belgian Journal of Zoology) and reviewer (many journals).
+• Subject editor (Belgian Journal of Zoology and JZAR) and reviewer (many journals).

 • Visiting professor at the University of Antwerp (course of Conservation Genetics).